Yajiit/Homework05/README.md

-# HOMEWORK 05  WORKDAY SCHEDULER
+# WORKDAY SCHEDULER
-Bootcamp homework for week 5 - Workday Scheduler

 ## DESCRIPTION

 This is an app to schedule workdays from 9am to 5pm.
-It saves the schedule locally.
+It saves each hour block locally.
+The date is at the top of the page along with buttons to switch between days.

 ## USAGE

-[Link to Planner Page](https://yajiit.github.io/Homework05--Workday-Planner/)
+[Link to Planner Page](https://yajiit.github.io/Homework05--Workday-Planner/) The date appears at the top of the scheduler.
+Type in the plans for an hour block then click on the corresponding blue button to save into local storage.
+To switch dates click the "Previous Day" or "Next Day" button beside the current date.
+The displayed date will change, along with the schedule for that day.
+To return to the current date at any time, simply refresh the page.

 ## FEATURES

+- Saves individual hour blocks across multiple dates
+- Color coded hour blocks based on past, present, or future
+- Ability to cycle through dates

 ## SCREENSHOT